-The M.S. graduate program in the Department of Chemistry and Biochemistry at UMD provides students with the supervision, research facilities, intellectual environment, and administrative support in order to conduct original research at the forefront of scientific knowledge in chemistry and related fields.
+The M.S. graduate program in the Department of Chemistry and Biochemistry at UMD provides students with a variety of support in order to conduct research in their areas of interest that will further their career plans in chemistry and related fields.

 Plan A: Master's Degree with Thesis

 Plan A is the traditional degree program in which students prepare for a career in chemistry through coursework and original research.
 This plan provides solid academic preparation and practical laboratory experience, and is selected by most students.
 Graduation Requirements: Plan A students must register for 10 thesis credits, and write and defend, as part of the final oral examination, a thesis on original research.

 Plan B provides an opportunity for those whose career plans may not benefit directly from laboratory research experience to pursue an advanced degree in chemistry.
 Graduation Requirements: Plan B students must complete an additional 10 course credits, and prepare three papers in the major and related fields.